 Describing the looting, Melusi said there was nothing left in the compound except for empty shelves in the pharmacy, emptied bottles of medication and piles of papers strewn all over the compound.
 For Melt, it was a blessing in disguise because when the looting occurred, he was in Juba for a field visit.
 His job entailed travelling to the different MSF projects and giving support to the projects as a Flying Nurse Supervisor.
 Although he lost some of his clothes and belongings, his experience is different from Melusi’s who lost everything except for his bath scrub, a pair of socks and a mini brief.

 “From refrigerators, hospital beds to clothes, everything was taken by the militia”.
 “I couldn’t believe my eyes when I rushed back to my room to find everything gone after spending almost four hours in a safe house with about 30 colleagues and patients after the attack.
 All I could salvage was a pair of socks, a mini brief and a bath scrub.
 I couldn’t throw away the scrub because it’s the only thing that will forever remind me of the incident at Pibor and the only thing I could salvage,” says Melusi.

 “I am going back home empty-handed, but I am very proud to have played my part and saved lives in South Sudan”

 Melusi is married and has two children.
-He joined MSF in in 2008 where he worked as a national staff member in Beitbridge, Zimbabwe for five years.
+He joined MSF in 2008 where he worked as a national staff member in Beitbridge, Zimbabwe for five years.
 He has also worked as an Emergency Nursing Team Supervisor in Mozambique and Malawi following a recent outbreak of cholera outbreak and floods respectively.
-He has Bachelor of Science Degree in Nursing Science attained from the University of Zimbabwe in 2005.
+He has a Bachelor of Science Degree in Nursing Science attained from the University of Zimbabwe in 2005.
 Melusi is looking forward to doing a Master’s Degree in Public Health once he gets a gap from his busy schedule.